deepaksorthiya/spring-boot-3-microservice/README.md

 docker compose up
 ```

 This will get a copy of the project installed locally.
-Open the project in your IDE and update `src/main/resources/application.properties` with the following key-value pairs:
+Open the project in your IDE and in **spring-cloud-configuration-service** update `src/main/resources/application.properties` with the following key-value pairs:

 ```properties
 server.port=8888